Personal loan rose to Rs 37.7 lakh crore in 2022 despite interest rate hikes: Report

-The demand for credit in India remained high despite rising rate hikes in the last one year.
+Retail credit trend: The demand for credit in India remained high despite rising rate hikes in the last one year.
 The outstanding personal loans rose to a whopping Rs 37.7 lakh crore as of October 2022, a report by BankBazaar, an online financial services provider, stated indicating that the economy saw a robust post-pandemic recovery.

 The report, Moneymood Retail Credit Trends, highlighted that personal loans have risen by 24 per cent y-o-y from Rs 7.8 crore to Rs 9.9 crore.
 Credit cards became indispensable as the first line of credit, the report noted.
 The credit card debt has gone up by 28 per cent from Rs 1.3 lakh crore to Rs 1.7 lakh crore.